sternenseemann/spacecookie/README.md

 	systemctl enable spacecookie.service
 	systemctl start  spacecookie.service

-Per default the service uses `/usr/local/etc/spacecookie.yaml` as configuration file.
+Please note that you have to move the necessary file in place manually at the moment.

 ## Adding Content

-Having a gopher server is nice but not that nice without any nice content to serve.
-Luckily adding content is extremely easy as Spacecookie does nothing else than serving files beneath the `root`-directory (note that Spacecookie does _not_ serve files with names that start with a dot).
+Spacecookie per-default acts as a simple file server of any files that are beneath the root directory excluding files that start with a `.`.

-Directory listings are also generated automatically for you.
-If you want a fancy listning with future information and text you can use a [gophermap](https://en.wikipedia.org/wiki/Gophermap) to define a custom (static) listning for a directory.
-This is often used to create a nice "homepage", i. e. the root directory listning.
-Below is an example gophermap file.
+If you are not happy with the automaticly generated gopher menus you can customize them using the [gophermap](https://en.wikipedia.org/wiki/Gophermap) file format:

 	You can just start writing text that will be displayed by the gopher client